 This slightly larger room is a nice balance in E&O’s private dining options.
 Located with a unique view overlooking bustling Sutter Street, the E&O Room is a semi-private area on the mezzanine level.
 In this separate space, guests will enjoy each other’s company while partaking in the fun vibe of the rest of the restaurant.

 E&O – Private Dining Option Four: Cinnabar Room

 The Cinnabar Room is a completely private room located downstairs at E&O. Leather chairs, wood-beamed ceiling, and red walls create a comfy, elegant space ideal for wedding receptions.
 However, since this space accommodates up to 75 guests, it’s not a typical choice for smaller SF City Hall receptions.

 Private Dining Options Five, Six, and Seven

-Conveniently located less than two miles from City Hall, Palio d’Asti is a wonderful choice for your reception.
-Their San Pietro Room (see photo above) is by far their most popular private dining option for lunch and dinner.
-It seats up to 50 guests and boasts authentic Tuscan decor and large windows that fill the room with light.
+The recent renovation retained the floor to ceiling windows that fill this room with natural light.
 Adjacent to this space is a private outdoor patio that makes for a wonderful addition to your gathering.
-This room is quite versatile, with multiple dining and seating options, making it perfect for the majority of San Francisco City Hall wedding receptions.
+This room is quite versatile, with multiple dining and seating options, making it perfect for larger San Francisco City Hall wedding receptions.